Kitware/CMake/Help/manual/cmake-file-api.7.rst

     This field was added in codemodel version 2.11.

   ``backtrace``
+    .. deprecated:: 4.4
+      Use the ``backtraces`` field instead, which is an array, and accounts for sources added to multiple file sets over multiple command invocations.

     Optional member that is present when a CMake language backtrace to the :command:`target_sources`, :command:`add_executable`,
     :command:`add_library`, :command:`add_custom_target`, or other
     command invocation that added this source to the target is available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``backtraces``

+    Optional member that is present when CMake language backtraces to the :command:`target_sources`, :command:`add_executable`,
+    :command:`add_library`, :command:`add_custom_target`, or other
+    command invocation that added this source to the target is available.
+It's possible for a single source file to be included in multiple :command:`target_sources` invocations each naming it in a different file set (see also policy :policy:`CMP0211`), so there could be multiple backtraces.
+The value is a JSON array with each entry being an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+    This field was added in codemodel version 2.11.

 ``interfaceSources``
   An optional member that is present when a target defines one or more